NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

+♦ The BitBlt capture mode with Memory Cache was resulting in some black frames.
 ♦ Clicking on a link of an encoding (when setting to upload the file) was causing a crash.
 ♦ The error and exception details windows were not adjusting to the correct theme.